flythereddflagg/flythereddflagg.github.io/python_book/docs/01-Intro-and-How-to-Use-This-Book.md

 ## Introduction

 Python changed my life.
-Before learning Python, computers scared me.
+Before learning Python, computers intimidated me.
 Python opened up to me a world of programming that made computers into useful tools instead of necessary evils.
 Regardless of the reason you are reading this book right now, I hope that Python will have a similar impact on you.